elhazen/SDM_tutorial/README.md

 Ben Best's [course](https://github.com/bbest/landscape-ecology-labs) on landscape ecology and a [thorough tutorial](https://rspatial.org/raster/sdm/index.html) on species distributional modeling and spatial data

 If you need information on how to model movement data before feeding into a distribution model, Briana Abrahms put together a one-day [short course](https://htmlpreview.github.io/?https://github.com/briana-abrahms/Movement_Analysis_Workshop/blob/master/Behavioral_Segmentation.html) on animal movement modeling using hidden markov models.
 The [code is here](https://github.com/briana-abrahms/Movement_Analysis_Workshop).

+And if you are interested in testing your models using simulated data, Stephanie Brodie put together a [great example](https://github.com/stephbrodie1/WRAP_Location_CaseStudy) for the Western Regional Action Plan workshop.